sban2009/Bulk-Image-Watermark/README.md

 A small static web app that applies text or image watermarks to uploaded images.
 Supports click-to-open file chooser and drag-and-drop uploads.
 Watermarks can be placed singly (corners/center) or in a combined tiled pattern.
 Downloads are available as individual images or a ZIP.

-This README documents the current implementation, UI controls, algorithm decisions (notably spacing and corner alignment), theming behavior, and a changelog you should update whenever the code changes.

 ## Project files (important)

 - `index.html` — UI markup and DOM elements